-An important component of environmental economics is estimating the costs, in \$, of decreasing pollution, cleaning up the environment and protecting scarce ecological systems such as wetlands and wilderness.
-(Contrary to what Al Gore (former Vice President, arguably elected President) says, there is no of what we put back into the environment ("what goes in must come out").
+An important component of environmental economics is estimating the costs, in \$, of decreasing pollution, with the first of the first of what we put back into the environment ("what goes in must come out").
 This fact is often referred to as materials balance.
 The same balance holds for energy-we change energy's form but do not create or destroy energy.
 Production and consumption change the form of matter and the form of energy but, with the exception of nuclear reactions, no matter or energy is created or destroyed.
 The word consumption is a misnomer; when you eat a Big Mac, nothing is destroyed.
 Materials balance is of critical importance but it is not stressed in your other economics courses.